szhou42/osdev/README.md

-# simpleos
+# Cool OS
-A toy operating system based on <a href = "http://www.osdever.net/bkerndev/Docs/title.htm"> Brans' Kernel Development Tutorial</a>
+An operating system based on <a href = "http://www.osdever.net/bkerndev/Docs/title.htm"> Brans' Kernel Development Tutorial</a>
 <a href = "https://www.youtube.com/watch?v=846d4m0wHQo"> Click me to see the video demo! </a>

 Futuer goals: